VarunProg/Hoisting-and-Errors-in-JavaScript/README.md

  };\

  # so what's the difference between function expression and function declaration
- in the case of function declaration we can access function even before initilizing it but in function expression if we try to access function before intilizing it we get type error.
+ in the case of function declaration we can access function even before initilizing it but in function expression if we try to access function before intilizing it we get type error.\
+ **example of function declaration**\
+ a();
+function a() {\
+console.log("a funcion");\
+}\
+output: here we are able to access function a before initilizing it because during memory creation phase memory is assigned to the function a the whole copy of it.

 **example of function expression**\
  c();\